whitneylosinski/Pewlett_Hackard_Analysis/README.md

     ![retirement_titles](https://github.com/whitneylosinski/Pewlett_Hackard_Analysis/blob/main/Data/PNG's%20of%20tables/retirement_titles.png)

     From the data in `retirement_titles` and `current_retirement_titles` it was discovered that there were duplicate entries for some employees because they had switched titles over the years.
 To remove the duplicate entries, a DISTINCT ON statement was used on each of the tables to return only the distinct (different) values of the employee number and remove any duplicates.
 The resulting tables were then saved as new tables named `unique_titles` for all employees born between 1952 and 1955 and `current_unique_titles` for only those still currently employed who were born within the date range.
-The script and a portion of the resulting table are below.
+The scripts and a portion of the resulting table are below.

     <table>
     <th>Challenge Script</th>